deipax/Deipax/README.md

 - It is able to register a clone delegate factory for a range of classes/structs so you can supply your own clone logic.
 - It is able to skip properties/fields using attributes.
 Good for classes/structs authored by you.
 - It is able to skip properties/fields using name registration.
 Good for classes/structs not authored by you.
 - It is able to return properties/fields from the source without cloning using attributes.
-Good for classes/structs authored by you.
+Good for classes/structs authored by you (ShallowClone).
 - It is able to return properties/fields from the source without cloning using name registration.
-Good for classes/structs not authored by you.
+Good for classes/structs not authored by you (ShallowClone).

 ## Sample Usage
 var source = new MyClass<int>() { Item = 10 };